Key suspect in Danish tax fraud could be extradited from Dubai, Denmark says | Law-Order

 Key suspect in Danish tax fraud could be extradited from Dubai, Denmark says

-The Danish foreign ministry on Thursday said a court in Dubai had given notice that the main suspect in a dividend tax fraud case can be extradited to Denmark for prosecution, although the ruling can still be appealed.
-The Dubai ruling can be appealed within 30 days, a Danish foreign ministry spokesperson said.
+The Danish foreign ministry on Thursday said a Dubai court had ruled that the main suspect in a dividend tax fraud case can be extradited to Denmark for prosecution, although the decision will be appealed.
+Briton Sanjay Shah, who has denied any wrongdoing, is suspected of submitting applications on behalf of investors and companies for payouts from the Danish Treasury worth more than 9 billion Danish crowns ($1.3 billion).

 - Country: